Venafi/terraform-provider-venafi/examples/citrix_adc/README.md

 4. Set your Citrix Terraform config file.
 5. Apply your setup.

-**NOTE** These steps reflect a suggested Terraform file structure and apply only to this solutfor this example only but you could still use the same configuration of your preference.
+>**NOTE** These steps reflect a suggested Terraform file structure and apply only to this example.
+Of course, you might be able to use the same configuration, if you prefer.

 ## Prerequisites

-To perform the tasks described in this example, you'll need:
+Before you get started, review these prerequisites first:

 - Have [Terraform properly installed](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 - Access to either **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud services** (In TPP use case, unless you have administrative access, you'll need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md) as mentioned in [here](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)).